-Graduate assistantships offer degree-related experience and financial support for graduate students enrolled in the SDA master's program.
-These experiences are often an important factor when competing for positions after graduation.
-In order to be eligible for an assistantship, students must be admitted to Graduate School, enroll for a minimum of six credits per quarter during the time of their assistantship and make satisfactory progress toward their master's degree during their assistantship.
+Graduate assistantships offer degree-related experience and financial support for graduate students enrolled in the Student Development Administration (SDA) program.
+These experiences are often an important factor when applying for positions after graduation.

-Graduate Assistants are typically employed from early-September to mid-June.
-Admission into the graduate program does not guarantee a graduate assistantship.
+- Admission into the graduate program does not guarantee an assistantship

 The Master's degree in Student Development Administration is designed for those who want to work with college students outside of the formal classroom.
 Creative educators are needed in all post-secondary institutions throughout the United States and increasingly in other countries.
 Nationally recognized for its "education of the whole person," this program fosters understanding student diversity, ethics and values, and the ability to adapt to specific educational environments.

 If you have questions about the admissions application process, please contact us at firstname.lastname@example.org or (206) 296-5750.

 ||Deadline for SDA admissions and graduate assistantship applications